How to Balance Automation & Relationship Building: A Guide

 Let’s start with the most straightforward metric: money.
 The ultimate goal of any sales tool is to help you close more deals.
 Are you seeing an uptick in sales since implementing automation?
 Look at your conversion rates at each stage of the sales funnel.
 For example, is a higher percentage of leads turning into qualified opportunities?
 Are your proposal-to-win rates improving?
 These numbers tell a powerful story.
 It’s also important to consider the overall net benefit your automation provides, which includes new revenue and cost savings from increased efficiency.

-Measure Your Sales Cycle Speed
+Is Your Sales Cycle Getting Faster?

 One of the biggest promises of sales automation is giving you back your time.
 A great way to see this in action is by measuring your sales cycle length.
 How long does it take for a lead to go from initial contact to a signed contract?
 If your automation is effective, you should see this timeline shrink.
 For instance, tools that automate RFP responses, like Iris, can cut down the time spent on paperwork from weeks to hours.
 This allows your team to respond faster, keep momentum with prospects, and close deals more quickly.
 A shorter sales cycle is a strong sign your processes are becoming more efficient.